Five College Financial Aid Tips to Lower Your Costs

 Facing the cost of college can be daunting.
 It’s even more intimidating when you consider all the scholarships, loans, forms, and grants you have to learn how to navigate.
 The good news is you’re not alone.
 Every incoming college student must learn how to apply for college financial aid.
-Thankfully, you have the help of your financial aid office to ease the burden of college costs.
+And thankfully, you have the help of your financial aid office to ease the burden of college costs.

 If you’re feeling overwhelmed, here are five tips to tackle your college expenses and make the financial aid process as smooth as possible.